photoshelter/socialshare/README.md

 `socialShare({String} service [, {Object} data, {Function} callback])`

 Now let's look at the options that can be passed in for particular services via an example call for each.
+For each service, the `url` property's default value will be the current page, i.e., `window.location.href`.

 ### Facebook